meetzaveri/code-manager/README.md

-# code-manager
+# old-code-manager
-A simple code snippet manager.
+A simple code snippet manager.(Not in use now)